 Alan, this poem really speaks to me.
 When I went to the Jesuit high school in San Francisco, my 9th-grade Algebra teacher, Fr.
 Jacobs, sounds a great deal like this Benedictine calculus teacher of yours.
 He was a tough old bird, and the grumpiest priest who ever lived, Fr.
 Jacobs, but we could all tell he cared about us.

 I also connect with your feeling here that life was simpler in those days when math would provide a clear answer with an elegant route to get there.
 But life, or living life, is probably more art than science, and as in writing poems or painting illustrations we don't always know where we're headed, and no one tells us when or if we're correct, but there's nonetheless beauty and reward in it.

-Won't you comment below, please?
-Look for a blue link below that says "Post a comment"; if you don't see that, look in the red line that says "Posted by" and click on the word "comments."
-Ingat, everyone.
+Won't you comment, please, friends?
+To make a comment, look for a blue link below that says Post a comment and click it once.
+If you don't see that, look in the red line that starts Posted by Vince, then find the word comments and click it once.

 Ingat, everyone. ヅ

 Tell it to the Person On Your Left